kirenz/codelabs/markdown/miniforge-setup/miniforge-setup.md

 - Now restart your terminal.

-*Starting with certain models introduced in late 2020, Apple began the transition from Intel processors to Apple silicon in Mac computers.
-Here is a list with [Mac computers with Apple silicon](https://support.apple.com/en-us/HT211814).
-If you have one of them, brew will install the arm64 (Apple Silicon) version, otherwise the version x86_64.*

 <!-- ------------------------ -->
 ## Virtual environments
 Duration: 00:05:00

-During the first installation, Miniforge3 installed the so called `base` environment.
+During the first installation, Miniforge installed the so called `base` environment.
 Let`s take a look at this environment:

 - On *Windows* open the Start menu and open an "Anaconda Command Prompt".
 - On *macOS* or *Linux* open a terminal window.